temporalio/documentation/kb/all-the-ways-to-run-a-cluster.md

 [Temporal Helm charts](https://github.com/temporalio/helm-charts) enables you to get a Cluster running on [Kubernetes](https://kubernetes.io/) by deploying the Temporal Server services to individual pods and connecting them to your existing database and Elasticsearch instances.

+The template in the temporalio/helm-charts repo is your starting point, but you can and adjust it to fit your infrastructure needs.

-This approach requires a lot of customizations and can easily become very complex if you try to scale services or run many Workflows concurrently.
+The consideration to this approachs it that the configuration can easily become very complex if you try to scale services or run many Workflows concurrently.

 ## Render